 I’m going to be referencing specifics in this movie, so if you haven’t seen it yet (even though it was released in 1946 and you have no excuse), go watch it now and cry a bit before reading on.

-George Bailey is a rather likeable character that shines decency as if he lassoed it out of the sky and ate it raw.
+George Bailey is a rather likeable character who shines with so much decency, he must have lassoed it out of the sky and eaten it raw.
 We watch him grow up, fall in love, and build a humble, ordinary life until a few sudden, fatal mistakes put everything in jeopardy.
 The movie starts on Christmas Eve night with George standing on a snowy bridge while he musters up the courage to jump.
 Clarence Odbody, George’s wingless guardian angel, intervenes by throwing himself over the bridge knowing that even at his lowest, George would put others ahead of himself.
 In one of many legendary moments from this movie, Clarence gives George the opportunity to visit an alternate reality in which he never existed.
 He tells George that he’s “been given a great gift” to see the world without him in it.
 As George stumbles around Pottersville meeting the worst versions of friends he’d come to take for granted during life, it’s easy for us in the audience to understand why they’ve become bitter.
 George wasn’t there to save his brother, stop the doctor from poisoning a patient, keep the Building and Loan from closing and Potter taking over Bedford Falls.
 Yet George is baffled with every interaction, every snide remark, sneer, foreclosed business, tavern, and dance house.
 The desolation left by his absence is impossible for him to fathom until he’s staring it in the face.

 George’s importance in Bedford Falls is obvious to us, but we’re also experiencing his life from a series of hand-picked snapshots.
 Our own lives are full of filler episodes and far too many commercial breaks, and without a Clarence Oddbody to show us the gaping hole our absence leaves behind, it’s difficult to internalize the importance of our boring existences.